Matt Wallner Player Props: Twins vs. White Sox

-After going 0-for-2 in his most recent game, Matt Wallner and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Monday.
+After going 0-for-1 in his last game, Matt Wallner and the Minnesota Twins face the Chicago White Sox (who will hand the ball to Lance Lynn) at 7:40 PM ET on Tuesday.

-He had a hitless performance in his previous game (0-for-2) against the Astros.
+In his previous game he had a hitless performance (0-for-1) against the White Sox.

 Matt Wallner Game Info & Props vs. the White Sox